WTIGER001/sfcmap/README.md

 - Add map browser just like the monster browser
 - Support large maps that should be tiled.
 This will mean that we have to figure out how to image tile (likely in a server function) and then translate it into tile urls that leaflet can understand.
 Serving it all from firebase storage
 - Figure out the buggy loading issues
+- Fog / Exposed areas (basically just draw), predefined areas too
+- White Board
+- Mobile Fog of war based on user vision, but aware of doors and obstacles
+- Auras
+- Test on Firefox and edge

 ### Data Management
 - Export / import marker types